About Gaz

 My GP said it was all weight-related, and around nine months ago told me he was happy to no longer call me ‘diabetic’ – he suggested I get tested every now and again (hence the home test kit).
 High blood-pressure: I don’t have the numbers to hand but that is also back to normal, and no medication.

-To give you an idea of why my health was not only so bad but also how it’s turned around, my BMI (Body Mass Index, which we all know is flawed but it’s the best we have for now) is 34 – that’s about half of what it was.
-It was 69.7 when I was at my highest weight (these numbers blow me away!)
-I have weighed in at 284lbs today, putting me 9lbs away from being 50% less of the man I used to be.
+To give you an idea of why my health was not only so bad but also how it’s turned around, my BMI (Body Mass Index, which we all know is flawed but it’s the best we have for now) is 24 (2012) – It was 69.7 when I was at my highest weight (these numbers blow me away!)
+I have weighed in at 184lbs today, down from a “High” of 560lbs or I am now 32% of the man I used to be, thus meaning I have lost ALOMOST 70% of my body weight.

 Those numbers blow MY mind and I was living it – to say I am lucky to be alive is an understatement.